PBS Satellite Service: March 1, 1978–December 1978: The Launch Phase and End of the First-Generation Interconnection System

+Direct/Dial Access Communication System (DACS)

-To communicate with stations, PBS launched a service called the Dial Access Communications System (DACS).
+To communicate with stations, PBS launched a service called the Dial (later Direct) Access Communications System (DACS).
+DACS launched in 1981.
 DACS, considered a form of "electronic mail," allowed PBS and its stations to communicate with each other about private matters.
 DACS was transmitted in Line 13 of the VBI of their satellite feeds.
 On July 21, 1995, a new communications system, known as PBS Express, launched.
 PBS Express launched alongside DACS, which would be discontinued in 1996.
 Stations now communicate private matters via myPBS, launched in 2013, which is where stations are alerted to new program offers from PBS and other distributors, any schedule changes, or program availability changes.
 Other station matters are also communicated via The Hub.

+Introduction of NOLA Codes

+For organizational purposes, PBS created a system to quickly identify programs they distributed.
+This system consisted of a four-letter code and a six-digit number.
+These codes were known as NOLA codes.
+It is unknown what – if any – meaning the abbreviation "NOLA" has.
+A simple NOLA code is formatted as such: [NOLA 000000].
+These codes are assigned to every public television program distributed by APT, NETA, and PBS.
+For example, the Masterpiece series is assigned the NOLA code "MAST".
+Further, the complete NOLA code for episode one of the Downton Abbey series (broadcast as season 41, episode 01 of the Masterpiece franchise) would be: [MAST 004101].
+Additional NOLA codes include "FRON" for Frontline, "GPER" for Great Performances, and "MLNH" for PBS News Hour.